This post may include affiliate links. Thank you for your support.

 While store-bought rubs can be convenient, they are often overloaded with salt and unhealthy additives.
 This rub is made with common pantry spices and seasonings – and zero weird or unhealthy ingredients!
 It’s all about brilliant barbecue flavor with little to no effort and absolutely zero additives!
 Plus, it’s a great way to use up any seasonings you have hanging around your kitchen!

-If you’re looking for more homemade spice mixes, be sure to try these recipes next: Fajita seasoning, Greek seasoning, Italian seasoning, and Sazon seasoning.
+If you’re looking for more homemade spice mixes, be sure to try these recipes next: Fajita seasoning, Greek seasoning homemade, Italian seasoning, Jerk seasoning rub, and Sazon seasoning.

 Barbecue rubs are made up of two primary flavors – salty and sweet – which delivers a solid foundation of seasoning and flavor, plus a base for caramelization.
 The simplest dry rub is made from salt, pepper and brown sugar.
 However, a great dry rub will incorporate more taste elements, such as spicy, smoky or earthy flavors.